 Other historic Swiss structures in Gruetli-Laager include the Suter Farm, Pickett Farm and Marugg Stagecoach Inn.
 Additional artifacts from that time period are displayed at the Grundy County Heritage Center in Tracy City.

-Gruetli-Laager serves as the gateway to the Collins Gulf area via the Savage Gulf South trailhead in South Cumberland State Park.
+Gruetli-Laager serves as the gateway to the Collins Gulf area via the Savage Gulf South trailhead in Savage Gulf State Park.